How Does Health Sharing Work?

 What Is Not Shared?

 Every health sharing ministry publishes guidelines defining what expenses are and are not eligible for sharing.
 Common exclusions across most plans include dental care, vision care, cosmetic procedures, and injuries sustained during illegal activities.
-Pre-existing conditions are typically excluded during a waiting period of 6-12 months (except Zion HealthShare, which has no waiting period).
+Pre-existing conditions are typically excluded during a waiting period of 6-12 months.
+Zion HealthShare covers HBP, high cholesterol, and diabetes from month one, but other pre-existing conditions have a phase-in period.

 Some plans do not share prescription drug costs (CHM, Medi-Share, Samaritan Ministries).
 Mental health coverage is limited to Zion HealthShare, Sedera, and CrowdHealth.
 Telehealth is included by Zion, Medi-Share, Sedera, and CrowdHealth but not by CHM or Samaritan Ministries.
 Review your plan's specific sharing guidelines before enrolling — they are publicly available on each ministry's website.